-...let every person be quick to hear, slow to speak, slow to anger; 20 for the anger of man does not produce the righteousness of God. —James 1:19-20
+...let every person be quick to hear, slow to speak, slow to anger; ²⁰for the anger of man does not produce the righteousness of God. —James 1:19-20

-How do we fight sinful anger?
+How to fight sinful anger

 First, know the utter wickedness of sinful anger.
-Jesus equates anger with murder: Matthew 5:21-22: You have heard that it was said to those of old, “You shall not murder; and whoever murders will be liable to judgment.”
+Jesus equates anger with murder.
+"You have heard that it was said to those of old, 'You shall not murder; and whoever murders will be liable to judgment.'
 But I say to you that everyone who is angry with his brother will be liable to judgment" (Matthew 5:21-22).
 Ungodly anger reveals you are a murderer at heart, deserving of hell.
 Repent, grieve, and plead with God to forgive you and free you from it.

 Second, know that you have a great Savior.
 Jesus got very angry, but He never sinned.
 He got so angry that He made a whip and drove everyone out of the temple (John 2:13-25).
 Know that your anger sent the perfect, sinless Savior to the cross.
 Know that He loved you while you were yet a murderer at heart.
 Know that He died to save you from God’s wrath.
 Know that He was raised and is alive forevermore.
-He dwells in those who trust in Him, freeing them from sinful anger as He makes you more and more like Himself!
+He dwells in those who trust in Him, freeing them from sinful anger as He makes them more and more like Himself.
 What a Savior!
-What a Gospel!
+What a gospel!

 In what ways does your anger cause you to sin?
 Are there people you have sinned against out of anger that you need to reconcile with?

 How can you better rest in the finished work of Christ in order to be set free from anger?